kiana-S/numidr/docs/Operations.md

 # Basic Operations on Arrays

+> [!WARNING]
+> Arrays and their associated functions are not intended to be evaluated at compile-time.
+If you try to compute an array in the REPL, you will not get the output you expect!
+>
+> If you really need to use the REPL to test array code, use `:exec`.

 ## Constructing Arrays

 The most important array constructor is `array`, which returns an array of the specified values: